EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 #> # A tibble: 4 x 3
 #>   .metric     .estimator .estimate
 #>   <chr>       <chr>          <dbl>
-#> 1 accuracy    binary         0.710
+#> 1 accuracy    binary         0.709
-#> 2 kap         binary         0.419
+#> 2 kap         binary         0.417
 #> 3 mn_log_loss binary         0.582
-#> 4 roc_auc     binary         0.783
+#> 4 roc_auc     binary         0.782
 ```

-The original LSTM model with the larger vocabulary had an accuracy of 0.736 and an AUC of 0.806.
+The original LSTM model with the larger vocabulary had an accuracy of 0.739 and an AUC of 0.808.
 Reducing the model's capacity to capture and learn text meaning by restricting its access to vocabulary does result in a corresponding reduction in model performance, but a small one.

 <div class="rmdnote">
-<p>The relationship between this hyperparameter and model performance is weak.
+<p>The relationship between this hyperparameter and model performance is weak over this range.
 Notice that we cut the vocabulary in half, and saw only modest reductions in accuracy.</p>
 </div>

 ## The full game: LSTM {#lstmfull}